jason-klein/vibeathon-2025p3/docs/mvp-plan.md

 ---

 ### Milestone 6: Appointment Manager - View, Edit, Delete
-**Goal:** Complete CRUD operations for appointments
+**Goal:** Complete CRUD operations for appointments and add task management to appointments

 **Tasks:**
 1. Create appointment details page
 2. Display all appointment information
 3. Show attached documents with download links
+4. Display related tasks (linked to this appointment)
+5. Allow marking tasks as complete/incomplete inline on appointment page
+6. Add "Add Task" functionality to create tasks linked to the appointment
-4. Add edit appointment form (pre-filled with existing data)
+7. Add edit appointment form (pre-filled with existing data)
-5. Implement delete appointment with confirmation modal
+8. Implement delete appointment with confirmation modal
-6. Allow in-place editing of patient notes using Livewire
+9. Allow in-place editing of patient notes using Livewire
-7. Update authorization policies
+10. Update authorization policies
-8. Create feature tests for edit and delete
+11. Create feature tests for edit, delete, and task management

 **Deliverables:**
-- Appointment details view
+- Appointment details view with related tasks
+- Task management on appointment page (view, add, complete/incomplete)
 - Edit appointment functionality
 - Delete appointment with confirmation
 - In-place notes editing

 **Testing Checklist:**
 - [ ] User can view appointment details
+- [ ] Related tasks display correctly on appointment page
+- [ ] User can add new task linked to appointment
+- [ ] User can mark tasks as complete/incomplete from appointment page
 - [ ] User can edit existing appointment
 - [ ] User can delete appointment (with confirmation)
 - [ ] Patient notes can be edited in-place
 - [ ] Documents display and can be downloaded
 - [ ] Authorization prevents accessing other users' appointments
-- [ ] Feature tests pass
+- [ ] Feature tests pass for all appointment and task operations

 ---

 ### Milestone 7: Task Manager
-**Goal:** Implement complete CRUD for patient tasks
+**Goal:** Implement complete CRUD for patient tasks with optional appointment linking

 **Tasks:**
 1. Create Task index page (list all tasks)
 2. Add filter to show completed/pending tasks
+3. Show appointment link on task list (if task is linked to appointment)
-3. Create "Add Task" form with Livewire Volt
+4. Create "Add Task" form with Livewire Volt
+5. Add optional appointment dropdown to task form
-4. Implement task validation (Form Request)
+6. Implement task validation (Form Request)
-5. Create task details page
+7. Create task details page
+8. Display linked appointment on task details (if applicable)
-6. Add "Mark as Complete/Incomplete" functionality
+9. Add "Mark as Complete/Incomplete" functionality
-7. Implement edit task form
+10. Implement edit task form (including ability to link/unlink appointment)
-8. Implement delete task with confirmation
+11. Implement delete task with confirmation
-9. Create authorization policy for tasks
+12. Create authorization policy for tasks
-10. Create feature tests for all task operations
+13. Create feature tests for all task operations (including appointment linking)

 **Deliverables:**
-- Task list page with filtering
+- Task list page with filtering and appointment links
-- Complete CRUD for tasks
+- Complete CRUD for tasks with appointment linking
 - Mark complete/incomplete functionality
 - Form validation

 **Testing Checklist:**
 - [ ] User can view all their tasks
+- [ ] Tasks show linked appointment (if applicable)
 - [ ] User can filter by pending/completed
-- [ ] User can create new task
+- [ ] User can create new task with optional appointment link
+- [ ] User can create task from appointment page (tested in Milestone 6)
 - [ ] User can mark task as complete/incomplete
-- [ ] User can edit existing task
+- [ ] User can edit existing task and change appointment link
 - [ ] User can delete task (with confirmation)
 - [ ] User can only see their own tasks
-- [ ] Feature tests pass
+- [ ] Feature tests pass for all scenarios

 ---